 With creative discovery as a bold tradition and ever-evolving centerpiece of Mississippi State University’s existence, MSU Libraries have an innovation-driven presence as part of the state’s leading research institution.
 World-class research collections, technology-infused learning labs, and user-driven centers and services make the MSU Libraries an inviting and exciting place for those who are hungry for knowledge and solutions that can make a difference and positively impact lives.

-The Mississippi State University Libraries is composed of the Mitchell Memorial Library (Main Library), the Old Main Academic Center, the Bob and Kathy Luke Library (College of Architecture, Art, and Design), the College of Veterinary Medicine Library, the Gertrude C. Ford Foundation Library (Jackson Design Center Library and the Phil Hardin Foundation Libraries (MSU – Meridian College Park Campus and the Riley Campus).
+The MSU Libraries are composed of the Mitchell Memorial Library (Main Library), the Old Main Academic Center, the Bob and Kathy Luke Library (College of Architecture, Art, and Design), the College of Veterinary Medicine Library, the Gertrude C. Ford Foundation Library (Jackson Design Center) and the Phil Hardin Foundation Libraries (MSU – Meridian College Park Campus and the Riley Campus).
 The libraries maintain a collection of more than 2.3 million volumes, 211,000 electronic journals and more than 530 research databases and offer over 100 workshops focusing on information and digital literacy skills, citation management, copyright, using primary resources, as well as emerging technologies and software such as the Microsoft Office suite and Adobe Creative Suite.

 Mitchell Memorial Library, located on the iconic MSU Drill Field, includes a 90-seat computer lab, a digital media center, electronic classrooms, presentation rooms, a 90-seat auditorium, reservable technology equipped collaboration rooms, areas for students to study individually or in groups, and Einstein Brother’s Bagel shop.